-Glacier Ice Rink has developed the following policies and procedures to ensure the safety of our patrons and staff during the state’s Phase 2 COVID-19 operations.
-These policies were developed under directives from the Missoula City-County Health Department and general guidance from the Montana Amateur Hockey Association and the U.S. Ice Rink Association.
+Glacier Ice Rink has developed the following policies and procedures to ensure the safety of our patrons and staff during the COVID-19 pandemic.
+These policies were originally developed under directives from the Missoula City-County Health Department and general guidance from the Montana Amateur Hockey Association and the U.S. Ice Rink Association.
 They have been revised following the Missoula City-County Health Department’s Board of Health Mitigation Requirements adopted on February 18, 2021.

 - Anyone exhibiting COVID-19 symptoms may not enter the facility.
 Symptoms include fever, shortness of breath, chills, cough, sore throat, unexplained muscle pain, vomiting, diarrhea, and loss of taste or smell.

-- All staff and patrons ages five and older are required to wear masks or face coverings in all off-ice areas of the indoor and outdoor facilities including locker rooms and bathrooms.
-Face coverings may be removed in the parking lot.
+- Everyone ages five and older must wear face coverings in all off-ice areas of the indoor and outdoor facilities including locker rooms and bathrooms.

-- Participants are asked to minimize their time in the building by entering no more than 15 minutes prior to their ice session and must vacate the building within 15 minutes after the session.
-Goalies may enter up to 30 minutes prior to their session.
+- Participants are asked to minimize their time in the building by entering no more than 30 minutes prior to their ice session and exiting within 30 minutes after the session.

 - Patrons are asked to practice physical distancing and maintain a six-foot distance from others while in the lobby, locker rooms, bathrooms or other off-ice areas.